 Product-led delivery management

-We all know that Carrier Managers are thinly-stretched players in the logistics team.
+We all know that carrier managers are thinly stretched players in the logistics team.
 More and more retailers are recognising that managing delivery operations, especially the delivery technology that powers the ops, is a job in itself.
+This is why product managers are moving into place, to have an overarching view of the delivery tech stack.

 Split shipments

 Now, wake up, stop dreaming.
-In reality, products are spread around – maybe in deep storage, maybe they’re fast moving, maybe they’re in opposite ends of the warehouse, maybe some are in boxes in store and some are hanging garments in the distribution centre.
+In reality, products are spread around – maybe in deep storage, maybe they’re fast-moving, maybe they’re in opposite ends of the warehouse, maybe some are in boxes in store and some are hanging garments in the distribution centre.
 All the items for each shipment need to be consolidated, but you can’t always get them to the same packing station.

-For larger retailers, especially in the ‘two man’ delivery world, there’s sometimes a deal to be done.
-Paul has seen retailers work with carriers to create a model that works for everyone…
+For larger retailers, especially in the “two man” delivery world, there’s sometimes a deal to be done.
+Paul has seen retailers work with carriers to create a model that works for everyone.

 Getting clever with date and time expressions

-“Date and time expressions sound super geeky.”
-Says Paul.
+Without getting too philosophical, do we really understand time?
+“Date and time expressions sound super geeky,” says Paul.
 But we’re all delivery nerds here, right?

-There’s only really one answer for time in delivery technology, under the bonnet, and that’s ‘Coordinated Universal Time (or UTC, for short).
-This notes time markers, offset by local time differences; enabling worldwide translation of accurate time readings.
-So, for example, New York is UTC-05:00 and Beijing is UTC+08:00.
+There’s really only one answer for time in delivery technology, under the bonnet, and that’s Coordinated Universal Time (or UTC, for short).
+This notes time markers, offset by local time differences, enabling worldwide translation of accurate time readings.
+For example, New York is UTC-05:00 and Beijing is UTC+08:00.

 Consumer-driven demand for carriers

 That old juggling act.
 How should your checkout be configured, and who decides the strategy for carrier services?
 Is it driven by the customer?
-Maybe it’s led by commercial negotiations and carrier contracts?
+Perhaps it’s led by commercial negotiations and carrier contracts?
 Or maybe the Board actually sets the direction?

 In short, how do you get your carrier mix right?
+In this clip, Paul talks us through the best practice we’re seeing many retailers adopt.

 Shipping empty air